Koenkk/zigbee2mqtt.io/docs/guide/usage/integrations/home_assistant.md

       service: light.toggle
 ```

-If you only plan to use this and want to disable the *Via Home Assistant entity* integration below, set `homeassistant_legacy_triggers: false` (see [Configuration](../../configuration/) for more info).
+If you only plan to use this and want to disable the *Via Home Assistant entity* integration below, set `homeassistant: {legacy_triggers: false}` (see [Configuration](../../configuration/homeassistant.md) for more info).

 ### Via Home Assistant entity
 This method work by responding to the state change event of a sensor.